TRSTN4/br4nch/docs/functions/display/display.branch.md

 > NotExistingBranchError: The branch: 'Stream' does not exists.
 > ```
 >
-> To print multiple branches in the same function call, you can use a list for the ˑbranchˑ argument.
+> To print multiple branches in the same function call, you can use a list for the `branch` argument.
 >
 > ```python
 > >>> br4nch.display.branch(branch=["Stream", "MyBranch"])